Peggy Clark | vice president policy programs, aspen institute; executive director, aspen global INNOVATORS GROUP; Director, artisan alliance

 Katie Drasser | managing director, aspen global innovators group

-Katie Drasser is the Managing Director of Aspen Global Innovators Group, and a connector and innovator in social change.
-At The Aspen Institute, Katie leads global efforts to address poverty alleviation, human rights and social justice.
-Katie has worked nationally and around the world on initiatives, including HIV/AIDS treatment strategies in Romania, private health services delivery in Myanmar, and the scale up of Kenya's national emergency medical system.
-Katie also spent time building a range of start-ups, designing a network of charter schools, and developing Good Capital, a venture fund that invests millions in social enterprises like The Hub Bay Area and the Social Capital Markets Conference.
-Katie holds degrees in political science from Colgate University and global health policy and finance from the University of North Carolina.
+Katie Drasser is Managing Director of the Aspen Global Innovators Group.
+At the Aspen Institute, she leads global efforts to address poverty alleviation, human rights, and social justice.
+Drasser has worked nationally and around the world on initiatives including HIV/AIDS treatment strategies in Romania, private health services delivery in Myanmar, and the scale up of Kenya’s national emergency medical system.
+She also spent time building a range of start-ups, designing a network of charter schools, and developing Good Capital, a venture fund that invests millions in social enterprises like The Hub Bay Area and the Social Capital Markets Conference.

 Gina rogari | PROGRAM MANAGER, ASPEN GLOBAL INNOVATORS GROUP; ASSOCIATE DIRECTOR, ARTISAN ALLIANCE

-Gina Rogari manages all day-to-day activities of the Artisan Alliance.
-She directs the organization's membership community, contributes digital and written communications, and runs the Artisan Loan Program and Digital Learning Series.
-Before joining the Artisan Alliance, Gina helped develop a small artisan business in Peru and contributed writing and digital media to a multicultural communications firm in Washington, DC.
-She holds a Bachelor of Arts degree in the Program of Liberal Studies and Business Economics from the University of Notre Dame, where she received a fellowship to teach in Central America, and wrote her senior thesis on the ethics of international volunteerism.
+Gina Rogari is Program Manager of the Aspen Global Innovators Group and Associate Director of the Artisan Alliance.
+At the Aspen Institute, she supports the Aspen Global Innovators Group’s portfolio of programs tackling overlooked challenges in global health and development, particularly the Aspen Ideas Incubator and the Artisan Alliance.
+As Associate Director of the Artisan Alliance, Gina leads the program’s membership network, loan program for artisan entrepreneurs, and all day-to-day operations and communications.
+Previously, Gina helped develop an artisan business in rural Peru and has contributed writing and digital media to a multicultural communications firm in Washington, DC.
+She holds a Bachelor of Arts degree in the Program of Liberal Studies and Business Economics from the University of Notre Dame.